bigjr-mkkong/rs-micros/README.md

   - [ ] CPU dumper inside trap code
   - [ ] `fsd` and `fld` would report illegal instruction error
   - [ ] Slub(or any kinds of small object allocator) allocator for kheap
+  - [ ] Kernel threads and kernel semaphore